nxxh447/nxxh447/README.md

 here's some stuff about me ig...
 <br>
 <br>
-here's what i aminly use:
+here's what i mainly use:
 - golang
 - javascript